Chemical dissolution

 The details could be found in paper by [11].

-Limestone is made of $CaCO_3$, easily dissolved.
-This depends mainly on precipitation (rainfall) and temperature.
+Limestone is made of $CaCO_3$, and it is easily dissolved.
+Limestone's dissolution mainly depends on precipitation (rainfall) and temperature.
 The paper used equation 1 to quantify this process.

 \[\frac{dh}{dt} = 0.001\ \kappa_c\ {{q_i} \over {A_i}}\]

 Herein $dh/dt$ is the chemical weathering rate and the unit is in m/s.
 Other parameters are defined as: $q_i$ is the discharge of water at a certain cell. $A_i$ is the surface area of the cell.
 If we assume there would be no surface water on land, $q_i$ reduces to precipitation – evaporation.
-Let’s set it to 400 mm/y for now.
+For example, we can set it to 400 mm/y for demonstration purposes.
 Therefore equation 1 could be reduced to Equation 2.

 \[\frac{dh}{dt} = 0.001\ \kappa_c\ I\]

-Where $I$ is runoff (mm/y?).
+Where $I$ is runoff (mm/yr).
 The parameter $\kappa_c$ is dimensionless and should be described by equation 3:

 Mass balance coefficients $K_1$, $K_2$, $K_C$, $K_H$ depend on temperature. $_PCO_2$ is assumed to be between $10^{-1.5} ATM$ to $10^{-3.5} ATM$.

-Other parameters could be found in the following table by [11].
+Other parameters can be found in the following table by [11].

 function karst_denudation_parameters(temp::Float64)